godaddy/dmd/test/fixtures/mock.snapshot.md

 Module with meta data

-This is extra text, which should not show up in the table of contents.
+Second paragraph, which should not show up in the table of contents.

 **Kind**: global typedef
 **Properties**